jrmylow/jrmylow.github.io/_pages/about.md

 I've been privileged to work across ambitious projects and programmes across government, healthcare, financial services, engineering, and infrastructure.
 If you would like to talk about this, please drop me an [email](mailto:{{site.author.email}}) or get in touch [here](/contact).

 ### Purpose
-I am writing this to help me think better about interesting problems.
-Beyond that, I hope that some people will find the things I write about (a) true, and (b) useful.

 The [most important problems](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) that I think and write about are:
 * Systems of how people solve (knowledge) problems - including getting better at problem-solving.
 * Systems of how people set up feedback loops to help them understand the world (or at least their business).
 I'm particularly interested in: